baldcorp/Sentinel/Playbooks/Close-SentinelIncident-fromSNOW/readme.md

  ![Picture0](./Graphics/diag.GIF)

- Deploy the Webhook listening logic app on Azure Sentinel.
+ ### After Deploying the logicApp you will see the above workflow.

  ![Picture1](./Graphics/playbook2_numbers.GIF)

-The playbook, works as follow:
+### The playbook, works as follow:
 1. Triger when http post request hit the endpoint (1)
 2. Get relevant properties from the ServiceNow Incident.
 3. Close the incident on Azure Sentinel.
 (4)